 - 10 Another well-known gambling system is the martingale doubling system.
 Suppose that you are betting on red to turn up in roulette.
 Every time you win, bet 1 dollar next time.
 Every time you lose, double your previous bet.
-Suppose that you use this system until you have won at least 5 dollars or you have lost more than 100 dollars.
-Write a program to simulate this and play it a number of times and see how you do.
+Continue to play until you have won at least 5 dollars or you have lost more than 100 dollars.
+Write a program to simulate this system and play it a number of times and see how you do.
 In his book The Newcomes, W. M. Thackeray remarks "You have not played as yet?
 Do not do so; above all avoid a martingale if you do."
 Was this good advice? - 11 Modify the program HTSimulation so that it keeps track of the maximum of Peter's winnings in each game of 40 tosses.
 Have your program print out the proportion of times that your total winnings take on values 0, 2, 4, ..., 40.
 Calculate the corresponding exact probabilities for games of two tosses and four tosses. - 12 In an upcoming national election for the President of the United States, a pollster plans to predict the winner of the popular vote by taking a random sample of 1000 voters and declaring that the winner will be the one obtaining the most votes in his sample.
 Suppose that 48 percent of the voters plan to vote for the Republican candidate and 52 percent plan to vote for the Democratic candidate.
 To get some idea of how reasonable the pollster's plan is, write a program to make this prediction by simulation.
 Repeat the simulation 100 times and see how many times the pollster's prediction would come true.
 Repeat your experiment, assuming now that 49 percent of the population plan to vote for the Republican candidate; first with a sample of 1000 and then with a sample of 3000.
 (The Gallup Poll uses about 3000.)
-(This idea is discussed further in Chapter 9, Section 9.1.) - 13 The psychologist Tversky and his colleagues say that about four out of five people will answer (a) to the following question:
+(This idea is discussed further in Chapter 9, Section 9.1.) - 13 The psychologist Tversky and his colleagues11 say that about four out of five people will answer (a) to the following question:

 A certain town is served by two hospitals.
 In the larger hospital about 45 babies are born each day, and in the smaller hospital 15 babies are born each day.
 Although the overall proportion of boys is about 50 percent, the actual proportion at either hospital may be more or less than 50 percent on any day.
+At the end of a year, which hospital will have the greater number of days on which more than 60 percent of the babies born were boys?